-Title I, Part D: Prevention and Intervention Programs for Children and Youth who are Neglected, Delinquent, or at-risk of Dropping out.
+Title I, Part D: Prevention and Intervention Programs for Children and Youth who are Neglected, Delinquent, or At-Risk.

 The purpose of the Title I, Part D program is: